-The University is responsible for identifying potential Organizational Conflicts of Interest (OCI) described in Subpart 9.5 of the Federal Acquisition Regulation and in Policy 11-01-08 that may provide an employee and/or another member of the University with an unfair competitive advantage in applying for federal funding or that could appear to bias its judgment.
+The University is responsible for identifying potential Organizational Conflicts of Interest (OCI) described in Subpart 9.5 of the Federal Acquisition Regulation and in University Policy RI04 (formerly Policy 11-01-08) that may provide an employee and/or another member of the University with an unfair competitive advantage in applying for federal funding or that could appear to bias its judgment.
 Failure to address OCIs may adversely affect the University's ability to compete for certain federal funding.

 An OCI may occur, for example, if a member of the University community provides advice, scientific, engineering or technical direction to the federal government, prepares the specifications or statement of work for a federal funding opportunity, or evaluates the work performed by another member of the University under a federal contract.
 Work performed on a panel to evaluate applications for research funding submitted to the federal government does not give rise to an OCI.